-Under pressure again after a lean series opening the batting in Sri Lanka, Hughes scored a match-saving century in the third Test in Colombo to see Australia draw the match and hand Michael Clarke a win in his first series as captain.
+Under pressure again after a lean series opening the batting in Sri Lanka in September 2011, Hughes scored a match-saving century in the third Test in Colombo to see Australia draw the match and hand Michael Clarke a win in his first series as captain.

 A week after the Cape Town capitulation that saw Australia bowled out for 47 at the hands of hosts South Africa, Hughes played a starring role in the epic second Test win at the Wanderers, Johannesburg.

-Combining for 174 with opening partner Watson, the pair each scored 88 to set up a first innings lead before man of the match Pat Cummins took six wickets and hit the winning runs to record a thrilling two-wicket win.
+Combining for 174 with opening partner Watson, the pair each scored 88 to set up a first innings lead before Test debutant Pat Cummins took six wickets and hit the winning runs to record a thrilling two-wicket win.

-An injury to Watson presented Hughes a familiar face for a new opening partner in Warner, making his Test debut for the two-Test series against New Zealand in late 2011.
+An injury to Watson presented Hughes a familiar face for a new opening partner in Warner, who made his Test debut for the two-Test series against New Zealand in late 2011.

-But the series would his last for 12 months, dropped for the third time in his short career after a series of low scores.
+But the series would Hughes's last for 12 months, dropped for the third time in his short career after a series of low scores.

-Hughes would return to English County cricket in 2012, this time with division one outfit Worcester.
+Hughes would return to English County cricket in 2012, this time with division one outfit Worcestershire.

 The left-hander would go on to make 560 runs and score two centuries in first-class cricket, but it would be in the limited-overs competitions where Hughes would really shine, averaging 81 in one-day cricket, and was the leading run-scorer in the T20 tournament with an incredible average of 100.50.